sgchun/nps/README.md

    make
    ```

-   * **Note on computer clusters: If you loaded a GCC module to compile NPS, you need to load the module also in job scripts, `nps_stdgt.job` and `nps_score.job`, as stdgt and grs will depend on GCC shared libraries in the run time.**
+   **Note on computer clusters: If you loaded a GCC module to compile NPS, you need to load the module also in job scripts - `nps_stdgt.job` and `nps_score.job` - as stdgt and grs will depend on GCC shared libraries in the run time.**

-2. The core NPS module was implemented in R. R-3.0 or later is required for NPS and available for download from [here](https://www.r-project.org/).
+2. The core NPS module was implemented in R and requires R-3.0 or later (available for download from [here](https://www.r-project.org/)).
 Although NPS can run on a standard version of R, we strongly recommend to use R linked with a linear algebra acceleration library, such as [OpenBLAS](https://www.openblas.net/), [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/articles/using-intel-mkl-with-r) or [R open](https://mran.microsoft.com/open).
 These libraries can speed up NPS substantially.

 3. (*Optional*) NPS relies on R modules, [pROC](https://cran.r-project.org/web/packages/pROC/index.html) and [DescTools](https://cran.r-project.org/web/packages/DescTools/index.html), to calculate the AUC and Nagelkerke's *R2* statistics.
 These modules are optional; if they are not installed, AUC and Nagelkerke's *R2* will simply not be reported.
 To enable this feature, please install these packages by running the following on command line: